andrecbarros/getopt-map/README.md

 the useability of getopt_long by appliying the c pre-processor stringification, id-ification and enum automatic serialization.

+The main goal is to avoid the need to remember the complex mapping between short and long options or the order they appear on application with a large number of them.

 Take a look on getopt-map-example.c to see how it works.